The testimony of LAPD officer Bill Rhetts; and how the Lord used him in a gun battle (active shooter) at a church in Los Angeles

 • Later during this shootout, I finally utilized the front sights of my handgun.
 As I aimed the front sight (which is vertical) on the enemy, while aligning it with the rear site (which is horizontal,) I saw the figure/ form of a cross.

 I then called out to the Lord-asking Him to help me.
-Lord save my life physically, save me spiritually, Oh Lord save me!
+Something likened to “Lord save my life physically, save me spiritually, Oh Lord save me!”

-After firing several more shots (hitting the suspect,) the Lord then gave me the ability to acquire that head shot.
+After firing several more shots (hitting the suspect,) the Lord then gave me the ability to acquire that headshot.
 I fatally wounded the primary assailant.

 I had thought it was the police officers ‘acquired skill’ known as the “sixth sense,” which took us into this church parking lot.
 Below explains what that sixth sense was.

-I realized that every time I sinned, I was stabbing Jesus in the back, or shooting Him on that cross, or stabbing that spear into His side.
+I realized that every time I sinned, I was stabbing Jesus in the back, shooting Him on that cross, or stabbing that spear into His side.
 It’s one thing to sin, but after having claimed to have a relationship with Him, it was terrible.
 What are you going to do with Jesus that’s called the Christ?

 “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.
 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them” (Ephesians 2:8-10).

-The Primary Suspects Past (Joel Mariscal – the deceadant)
+The Primary Suspects Past

 He had also robbed an off-duty LAPD Sergeant one-year prior.
-He stabbed the Sergeant in the back while the Sergeant was withdrawing money from an ATM machine in L.A.
+He stabbed the Sergeant in the back while the Sergeant was withdrawing money from an ATM in L.A.
 The Sergeant, critically wounded, then drew his concealed off-duty weapon and shot the suspect in the chest.
 The suspect was soon to be freed by the judicial system.

 I can now say with assurance that my name is written in the Lambs Book of Life.